sumitpatel93/credo-zksync/packages/zksync/README.md

 Both the registrar and resolver interact with a deployed `ZkSyncDidRegistry` smart contract on the zkSync network.
 The contract address is configured during the instantiation of these classes.

+The type of DID created in this package is did:zksync.

+  Specifically, the ZkSyncDidRegistrar creates DIDs in the format did:zksync:<wallet_address>, where <wallet_address> is the Ethereum address derived from the private key used to register the DID.

+  The DID Document for this type of DID includes:
+   * An id field with the did:zksync:<wallet_address> format.
+   * A verificationMethod entry, typically of type EcdsaSecp256k1VerificationKey2019, which uses the public key derived from the wallet.
+   * An authentication entry that references the verificationMethod, indicating that the wallet's key can be used to authenticate the DID.

 ## Testing

 The tests for this package (`ZkSyncDidDelegation.test.ts`) are designed to verify the end-to-end functionality of DID management on the zkSync network.
 The testing flow is as follows: